Kishi0Kaisei/Kishi0Kaisei/README.md

 🚀 My Journey

 📚 I've been immersing myself in the world of code and have dabbled in various programming languages, including HTML5, CSS, JS, C#, SQL, and PHP (with a special focus on Laravel framework).
-Currently, I'm honing my skills in VB.Net and SQL Server, with a focus on ERP Extensibility.
+Currently, I'm honing my skills in VB.Net and SQL Server, with a focus on Primavera ERP 10 Extensibility.

 🔥 Let's Connect